Cystic Fibrosis in Children

 Cystic Fibrosis and Breastfeeding

-Cystic Fibrosis babies may not have any feeding difficulties, but may seem hungry most of the time, due to the fact that the nutrients and fats are not being absorbed as they should.
+Cystic Fibrosis babies may not have any feeding difficulties but may seem hungry most of the time, because the nutrients and fats are not being absorbed as they should.
 Slow weight gain may follow.

 Should Mom Continue to Breastfeed?

 What are the advantages of continued breastfeeding for CF babies?